-At issue is whether it is preferable to host such applications on appliance servers or traditional servers, as defined below.
+At issue is whether it is preferable to host such applications on appliances or traditional servers, as defined below.

-A traditional server consists of several components, possibly from different vendors, which may have to be assembled into a unit by the organization which wishes to run the enterprise software application:
+A traditional server consists of several components, possibly from different vendors, which are assembled into a unit at deployment time:

 An appliance server is one where all of the required functional components, including those identified in (_label_trad-server), plus the application software itself, are integrated and configured into a unit and purchased from a single vendor.

-Users sign into applications using a client device.
-This may be a desktop or laptop PC, a telephone or smart phone, a PDA, etc.
+Users connect to applications from a client device.
+This may be a desktop or laptop PC, a telephone or smart phone, a tablet, etc.

-Many home users are very familiar with appliances, if not with the term "server appliance," in the form of wireless routers, small hardware firewalls, print sharing devices, network attached storage, etc. These devices are small, inexpensive and not really scalable or flexible enough to meet the needs of medium to large organizations.
+Many home users are very familiar with appliances, if not with the terml, in the form of wireless routers, small hardware firewalls, print sharing devices, network attached storage, etc. These devices are small and inexpensive but are not generally scalable, secure, reliable or flexible enough to meet the needs of medium to large organizations.